 Multi-Device Enabled/Mobile Friendly

 - Is the website experience conducive to all mobile and tablet platforms?
 In website lingo this is called “responsive design”.
 Essential!
 Older platforms need to be upgraded to accommodate the way people are now consuming online info.
-There is nothing more frustrating to me than trying to dial a phone number from coming to a website on my iPhone and having to remember that number instead of clicking call, or having to scroll horizontally, constantly adjusting the screen size to be able to read content on my phone.
+There is nothing more frustrating to me than trying to dial a phone number from a website on my iPhone and having to remember that number instead of clicking call, or having to scroll horizontally, constantly adjusting the screen size to be able to read content on my phone.
 This plus the fact that in 2015 Google began taking mobile responsiveness much more seriously.
 Read more here on that one so that I don’t have to rant.

 - Is your website generating leads?